Post TESL Certificate Training (PTCT)

 How the courses work:

 Start any time!
-Request an application form below for course admission.
-Once admitted to the course participants will be sent a user name and password by email by the College.
+Submit the application form below for course admission.
+Applications may be submitted by email, post, or in person.
+Once admitted to the course participants will be sent a user name and password by email by their PTCT Instructor.
 Participants can complete the program from anywhere with an Internet connection, including using mobile devices.
 The user name and password is valid for 6 months allowing participants to go at his/her own pace, any time, anywhere.
-Participants are fully supported by the College’s Online Director of Studies and PTCT Course Instructor during the online component.
-For blended courses, in addition to successfully completing the 20-hour online component participants are required to attend one of the scheduled 5-hour in class sessions.
-These sessions are held on Saturdays from 10 a.m. to 3:30 p.m. or Sundays from 1 p.m. to 6 p.m.

 Tuition Fee per course: $450